svaderia/svaderia.github.io/_posts/articles/2017-06-06-numpy-quick-notes.md

 ---
 title: Numpy Quick notes
 tags: [Python]
+classes: wide
+excerpt: Quick notes on the usage of numpy
 ---

 **Numpy** library provides you with an array data structure that holds some benefits over Python lists,